 crime prevention officer

-Forensic specialists use their knowledge and training to solve crimes and uncover the truth through collection, analysis and testing of materials and data.
+Forensic specialists use their knowledge and training to solve crime and uncover the truth through collection, analysis and testing of materials and data.
 This might require them to work with blood, hair, gunshot residue, drugs, fibres and more.
 They’re typically responsible for putting together a report on their findings and serving as expert witnesses in court cases.

 A forensic specialist’s duties will usually depend on their area of expertise – they might spend their days analysing materials in the lab or visiting crime scenes in search of evidence.